Public-Lyh/SOLID-Net/README.md

 ## 4. Dataset

-The dataset is not uploaded to GitHub due to its large size.
+The dataset is too big to uploaded to GitHub due to its large size.

-Dataset download link:
+Dataset download link will be given soon.

-- Baidu Netdisk:
-- Extraction code: xxxx

 After downloading, please place the dataset under: